moshkh/FE-Project-NC-News/README.md

 # Project Summary:

 This project is a front-end "mock-up" blog / news website for Northcoders.
-The website is served content through a back-end project I have created which can be viewed [here](https://github.com/moshkh/BE-Project-NC-News).

-The website was built with react.js
+The website is served content through a back-end project I have created which can be viewed [here](https://github.com/moshkh/BE-Project-NC-News) - The website was built using react.js.

 **Dependencies:**